agoutsmedt/Ranystyle/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-Ranystyle is an R package designed to automate the extraction, parsing, and cleaning of bibliographic references from PDF and text documents.
+Ranystyle (pronounce R-anystyle) is an R package designed to automate the **extraction**, **parsing**, and **cleaning** of **bibliographic references** from PDF and text documents as well as vector of references stored in an R object.
 Utilizing the power of the ‘anystyle’ Ruby gem, it segments references and converts them into structured formats suitable for analysis and use.

 You can cite this package as: